georgepar/intro-db-project-ntua-2013/README.md

 Datatables
 HTML5

-I implemented an MVC architecture using bare PHP and I also tried to implement a basic object relational mapping (which I don't guarantee it works in every case).
+I implemented an MVC architecture using bare PHP and I also tried to implement a basic object relational mapping.
+I don't guarantee that the latter works in every case.